 As years passed the family grew.
 Maj was joined by three more girls and a number of black, lumbering Newfoundland dogs.
 Houses were built, art studios added as extensions to the original house and Mariabäcken, on its way down the mountainside, made a stop to pool itself into a home-made pond for swimming – Himladammen.
 The Johansson family spent many a summer, autumn and winter here, to get away from the hustle and bustle of Uppsala, but also inviting family and friends to visit for shorter or more extended periods of time.
 Ragnar was a painter, and found inspiration in the seemingly harsh and barren mountain landscape, as did many of their artist friends that frequently visited them.
 There is a nice documentary film Ragnar på Flåten, produced for Swedish Television in 1981, that tells the longer story about life and work at the treeline:

 Ragnar på Flåten, a documentary from 1981 about Ragnar Johansson, Isak’s grandfather.

 Since those early days, Ragnar and Maria’s daughters, Maj, Eva, Sara and Boel, have continued to care for and enjoy the cabins on Flåten, spending long summers here.
-Now, 67 years after the first house was built, we have decided to leave our jobs in the city to make the tree line our home for a year.
-Joining us for this adventure is Embla, a black flatcoated retriever with an enthusiasm and gusto unusual for a lady of her mature age of nine years.
+67 years after the first house was built, in 2018, we decided to leave our jobs in the city to make the tree line our home for a year.
+Joining us for this adventure was Embla, a black flatcoated retriever with an enthusiasm and gusto unusual for a lady of her mature age of nine years.

-The houses are in need of continued care, which is one of the reasons we are here.
-We also hope that this year may offer an opportunity to reflect upon how the history of this place (from time immemorial up until the recent history shared above) but with an eye towards the future and how we may invite others to share the joys, insights and strength that this place has offered to us over so many years.
+The houses are in need of continued care, which is one of the reasons we were here.
+We also hoped that the year would offer an opportunity to reflect upon how the history of this place (from time immemorial up until the recent history shared above) but with an eye towards the future and how we may invite others to share the joys, insights and strength that this place has offered to us over so many years.